juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-add_an_instance.md

     2. Enter the desired device name into the **Device name** field.

-    Click the **Remove** button to eliminate that volume from the list.
+    Clicking the **Remove** button eliminates that volume from the list.

 8. Click the **Submit** button.

     The wizard screen will close and you will be returned to the **Instances** screen of the **Compute** tab.
 It may take several moments for the instance to be added.
-During this time, the **Notification panel** will indicate that the instance is being created.
+During this time, the Notification panel will indicate that the instance is being created.

 9. Save the private SSH key provided in the notification.